kawaii Barbie toys

 For accessories, there are also cultural features that make people Kawaii.
 For example, headbands with furry bunny ears, kitty ears, or fox ears.
 Accessories with glitter, hearts, stars, etc.

-Girls' illustrations are an early artistic form of kawaii.
-Yumeji Takehisa’s illustrations on “chiyogami” woodblock prints, merged East and West, using round eyes in his work to represent innocence and youth.
-There is a distinct Western influence present today; the big, round eyes are a result of the interaction between Japan and America during World War II.
+Girls' illustrations are an early form of kawaii art.
+Yumeji Takehisa created illustrations on "chiyogami" woodblock prints that merged Eastern and Western art by using round eyes to represent innocence and youth.
+Today, there is a distinct Western influence present in kawaii art due to the interaction between Japan and America during World War II.

-Before 19702, the target audience of Kawaii was younger school girls.
-Targeted teens with drawings and cosplaying as a fashion trend.
-And cute dresses, accessories, and objects consisted of the early Kawaii market in Japan
+Before the 1990s, kawaii targeted younger school girls with drawings and cosplaying as a fashion trend.
+Cute dresses, accessories, and objects were part of the early kawaii market in Japan.

-When it turned to the 1970s, rounding writing became popular in Japanese schools, teenage girls would use cute symbols and text "emoji" to decorate the writing.
+In the 1970s, rounded writing became popular in Japanese schools, and teenage girls would use cute symbols and text "emoji" to decorate their writing.

-Probably one of the most important figures of Kawaii, Hello Kitty, was created in 1974.
-It is one of the most famous cat figures in the whole world in around 130 countries.
-It was a character with big eyes and a big head, a small nose, it was of normal ratio and proportion, yet still was very cute and lovely.
-It was extremely popular transcending age and gender until today.
+One of the most important figures of kawaii is Hello Kitty, created in 1974.
+Hello Kitty is one of the most famous cat figures in the world, with a presence in around 130 countries.
+It was designed with big eyes, a big head, and a small nose, but still managed to be cute and lovely.
+It became extremely popular, transcending age and gender, and remains so to this day.

 kawaii fashion